 Last but not least, if you have a knack for baking, including some baked goods always goes a long way.
 Things like cookies, brownies, or cake are always enjoyed, especially when paired with delicious fruit.

 Now that you understand what goes into a fruit basket, how do you put it all together?
 These baskets always seem so effortless in the store, but how do they get that way?
 Luckily, it’s easier than it looks.
 Follow these simple DIY steps to make your own impressive creation:

 - Find your base: Your fruit basket is only as strong as its base.
 Finding a strong basket or container is a must.
-This doesn’t have to be a basket, it can also be a reusable bowl, cooking pan, or serving tray.
+This doesn’t have to be a basket, it can also be a large bowl, a cooking pan, or a serving tray.